theHostileNegotiator/KWBandage/PatchNotes.md

 	* Increased ConquerMetricsOverrideDPS to 500
 2. Structure cannot damage Husks
 	* Performed workaround to allow unit to damage husks by adding a projectile.
 This workaround means that the unit can only damage targeted Husks
+3. Sonic sweep weapons deal additional damage to Emitters, as if the damage is applied twice
+	* Removed STRUCTURE KindOf flag in the Ion Storm Killer object
+		* How Linear Damage works; if the sweep collides with an object it, a weapon is fired on the object.
+If there are two objects stacked, it will seem like it does double damage, it also has AOE, so if close enough proximity it may also happen
+		This only happens to objects with specific KindOf flags including STRUCTURES, VEHICLES and INFANTRY
 #### Combat Support Airfield
 1. Online Games causes desyncs when Structure is created
 	* Removed POWERED_POWERS_ONLY KindOf Flag which is possibly causing Desyncs